Jerry Larpenter

-Jerry Joseph Larpenter is the former sheriff and tax collector of Terrebonne Parish, Louisiana.
+Jerry Joseph Larpenter was the former sheriff and tax collector of Terrebonne Parish, Louisiana.
+He died on June 18, 2025, at approximately 8am at Terrebonne General Medical Center in Houma, Louisiana.

 In August 2016, it was reported that Larpenter's deputies raided the residence of a local anti-corruption blogger on criminal defamation charges after posts examining the business relationships of local parish politicians.
 The anti-corruption blogger claimed that an insurance contract for parish government was awarded without going through a public bid process and without a required ordinance.
 Local newspaper The Daily Comet pointed out that Larpenter's wife is employed by the same insurance business.

-On August 25th, 2016, the Louisiana First Circuit Court of Appeals quashed the search warrant use in the raid of the anti-corruption blogger because the warrant lacked probable cause of a criminally actionable offense.
+On August 25, 2016, the Louisiana First Circuit Court of Appeals quashed the search warrant use in the raid of the anti-corruption blogger because the warrant lacked probable cause of a criminally actionable offense.

 In July 2017, a judge for the US District Court in Louisiana handed down a ruling that strips Larpenter of immunity in the lawsuit brought against him by the local anti-corruption blogger for violating her rights.

 In August 2017, Larpenter settled the civil suit filed against him by the local anti-corruption blogger, who had previous received $50,000 from Terrebonne Parish President Gordon Dove for his role in the case.

 In March 2019, Larpenter announced that he would not seek re-election, leaving office at the end of his term in June 2020.

 A political opponent previously accused Larpenter of using parish government money for personal expenses, such as hunting trips.